-The third man from the Bahamas to play in the major leagues, Ed Armbrister was a spare part in Cincinnati’s Big Red Machine.
+The fourth man from the Bahamas to play in the major leagues, Ed Armbrister was a spare part in Cincinnati’s Big Red Machine.
 His career was modest (265 at-bats in 224 games), but he won World Series rings in 1975 and 1976.
 Yet for Boston Red Sox fans, Armbrister was in the wrong place at the wrong time.
 The outfielder is still best known for his controversial collision with Carlton Fisk in Game Three of the 1975 Series.
 He was one of the gremlins that wouldn’t be cast out until Boston finally became a baseball champion again in 2004.

 Even still, some resentment lingers among the old Fenway faithful – but it’s hard to find a less likely target.
 Said Ed’s manager, Sparky Anderson, “Ed Armbrister is just a nice person.
 He’s a person that anyone would like to be around.
 He’s always smiling, he’s happy.
 I don’t think nothin’ ever disturbed him.
 He could run like heck, he was a good outfielder, his offense . . . he wasn’t gonna set no records with his bat or anything, but he was a great extra man to have.
 Any club could use a guy like that – a very valuable person to have on your club.”